purplespider/silverstripe-mypswd-tweaks/README.md

 * __Default Paste as Plain Text:__ Makes Past as Plain text in TinyMCE turned on by default.
 Useful to avoid all those stray tags caused by clients pasting from Word.
 * __Disable TinyMCE Icons:__ Disables useless icons such as underline, and brokedn Spell Checker.
-* __Default Better Buttons Config File:__ A custom [Better Buttons](https://github.com/unclecheese/silverstripe-gridfield-betterbuttons), with "Save & Close" and "Save & Add" buttons for Create, and "Save & Close" and "Save & Next" for Edit.
+* __Default Better Buttons Config File:__ A custom [Better Buttons](https://github.com/unclecheese/silverstripe-gridfield-betterbuttons) config file, with "Save & Close" and "Save & Add" buttons for Create, and "Save & Close" and "Save & Next" for Edit.

 ## CMS CSS